Skip to main content

 Triglycerides

-Lipoprotein A is a unique lipoprotein that has only been recently identified as a risk factor for cardiovascular disease.
+Lipoprotein(a) is a unique lipoprotein only recently identified as a risk factor for cardiovascular disease.
 It exists in the blood to carry cholesterol, fats, and proteins through the body.
-Genetics determines how much lipoprotein A your body makes, and it remains relatively steady throughout your lifetime.
-If too much Lp(A) accumulates, the arteries gradually narrow until blood struggles to flow through.
+Genetics determines how much lipoprotein(a) your body makes, and it remains relatively steady throughout your lifetime.
+If too much Lp(a) accumulates, the arteries gradually narrow until blood struggles to flow through.

 Hemoglobin A1C